 I. Inherit Real Property pursuant to the Law of Descent and Distribution

-According to China Succession Law, in the case of statutory succession/descent and distribution, the decedent properties will be distributed to the First Statutory Heirs including the spouse, children and parents of the deceased, and in absence of First Statutory Heirs, to the Second Statutory Heirs including the siblings, grandparents and grandparents-in-law of the decedent.
-If the children die ahead of the decedent, the rights of inheritance of the children shall pass to the descendants of the children of the deceased.
+According to China Succession Law, in the case of intestate succession, the decedent estates will be distributed to the Statutory Heirs of the First Order/Group including the spouse, children and parents of the deceased, and in absence of an heir of the first group, then to the Statutory Heirs of the Second Order/Group including the siblings, grandparents and grandparents-in-law of the decedent.
+If the children die prior to the decedent, the rights of inheritance of the children shall pass to the descendants of the children of the deceased.

 II.
 Testate Succession